 Southwestern's Public Service Policy is designed to encourage students to perform at least 25 hours of pro bono public service each academic year, in addition to any public interest-related externship or legal clinic work.
 Students who complete 25 hours of pro bono public service in a year receive a formal letter of recognition from the Dean.
 Students who perform at least 75 hours of pro bono public service cumulatively during their law school experience receive a notation on their transcript and recognition at graduation.
 To qualify, work must be performed under the supervision of a licensed attorney or faculty member, and students may not receive compensation or academic credit.

 "The policy shows our commitment to public service and encourages,assists and recognizes students who perform volunteer work.
 The program benefits everyone involved including our students as well as individuals and agencies in our community.
 We are providing an opportunity to enhance our students' educational experience while developing a sense of responsibility and understanding of their role in society as a future lawyer."- Professor Laura Cohen, Director of the

-Students can obtain a list of suggested opportunities that qualify under the policy from the Legal Clinic or from Professor Laura Cohen, Director of the Street Law Clinic and Community Outreach.
+Students can obtain a list of suggested opportunities that qualify under the policy from the Legal Clinic or from Professor Laura Cohen, Director of the Street Law Clinic and Public Service Programs.
 Information about public service opportunities can also be found in the Career Services and Externship offices.
 Other public service work will be considered on a case by case basis.

-Read about the Southwestern students and graduates who assisted underserved rural residents through the Justice Bus Project in the February 2011 issue of the California Bar Journal.
+Click here to read more about the Southwestern students and graduates who assisted underserved rural residents through the Justice Bus Project in the California Bar Journal.